Advice, Help And Important Hypospadias Information And Facts!

 Since these two defects may make urination and sexual intercourse difficult later in life, surgery is usually prescribed.
 Fortunately, almost all cases can be treated successfully.
 The operation lasts from two to four hours, and is almost always performed on an infant ages 8-12 months (although there are no physical complications for performing the surgery later in life).

-- If the testes fail in males to produce adequate amounts of testosterone, virilization (enlargement and abnormal development of the genital tubercle and scrotal swellings) will not be complete and the hypospadias penis urinary outlet misplacement disorder will result.
+Hypospadias occurs in about 1/125 infant males.
+In most cases, the cause of the hypospadias is not known.
+Certain conditions, however, are known to result in hypospadias.
+If the testes fail to produce adequate amounts of testosterone, virilization (enlargement and development of the genital tubercle and scrotal swellings) will not be complete and hypospadias will result.

-- Similarly, if the cells of the penile structures lack adequate androgen receptors, hypospadias defect will occur.
-If those penis cells lack the androgen converting enzyme, 5 alpha reductase, inadequate androgen stimulation will follow and male genital hypospadias birth defect condition will occur.
+Similarly, if the cells of the genital structures lack adequate androgen receptors, hypospadias will occur.
+If those cells lack the androgen converting enzyme, 5 alpha reductase, inadequate androgen stimulation will follow and hypospadias will occur.

 To see real photos of hypospadias patients – so long as you don’t have a problem with malformed penises